Terms & Conditions of Bidding

 5.5 Lots will only be invoiced to the name and address of the Bidder on the bid registration form and cannot be transferred to another name and address.
 Apollo Art Auctions can only accept payment for the Lot from the registered Bidder.

 5.6 Apollo Art Auctions expressly reserves the right to bid on behalf of the Seller up to the amount of any reserve.
 We may at our sole discretion refuse any Bid from any Bidder, and to withdraw or re-offer any Lot if we believe there has been an error or dispute.
 Any dispute about a Bid shall be settled at Apollo Art Auctions’ absolute discretion, always acting reasonably.

 5.7 All Lots (unless otherwise specified) are offered subject to a confidential reserve price agreed between Apollo Art Auctions and the Seller, below which we may not sell the Lot.
-The reserve price shall be no higher than the low pre-sale estimate of the Lot at the time of auction.
+The non-disclosed reserve price shall be no higher than the pre-sale estimate of the Lot at the time of auction.

 5.8 Bidding increments shall be at Apollo Art Auctions’ sole discretion.
 By way of example only, bidding increments may be:

 (A) £0 to £99 – in increments of £5